 Why parts aren’t ‘clean’ even when they seem like they are

-The Physical Vapor Deposition (PVD) and Plasma-Enhanced Chemical Vapor Deposition (PE-CVD) processes (aka vacuum coating) bombard atoms or molecules of a target material and deposit them on a surface of interest under vacuum conditions (Photo ideal).
+The Physical Vapor Deposition (PVD) and Plasma-Enhanced Chemical Vapor Deposition (PE-CVD) processes (both vacuum coating processes) bombard atoms or molecules of a target material and deposit them on a surface of interest under vacuum conditions (Photo ideal).
 Not thoroughly cleaning the surface where these molecules are deposited can negatively affect the adhesion between the surface to be coated and the new thin film.

 Many parts that are coated using PVD or PE-CVD have been previously machined or were created via a casting process.
 These pieces often have residual lubricant or mold release fluids on their surfaces.
 Furthermore, some manufacturers add protective coatings to the parts to reduce their corrosion or oxidation susceptibility, which can also negatively impact adhesion.
-Even when the parts have been cleaned after the manufacturing process, they may be stored in areas where particulates or factory-born residues are deposited on their surface.
-All these surface contaminants must be removed to ensure a successful thin-film coating process.
+Even when the parts have been cleaned after the manufacturing process, they may be stored in areas where particulates or factory-born residues (can be) deposited on their surface.
+As part of the preparation for thin-film deposition, all these surface contaminants must be removed to ensure a successful thin-film coating process.

 Always clean parts before placement into the chamber